Lower Colorado River Institute

 - The ecology of the Colorado River, including endangered and invasive species, and how human impacts are shaping the nature of the river - for better and for worse;

-- How agriculture and irrigation have shaped the region - socially, economically and ecologically - throughout history, and how the roll of these major players may already be changing;
+- How agriculture and irrigation have shaped the region - socially, economically and ecologically - throughout history, and how the role of these major players may already be changing;

 - The questions and conundrums surrounding water storage in the basin's major reservoirs - and the possibility of importing water from elsewhere to meet the region's growing demand;